anushka14082006/OncoCare-Website/README.md

 # OncoCare-Website
-Modern responsive oncology clinic website template with a creative purple-gradient theme, smooth animations, and interactive UI built using HTML, CSS, and JavaScript.
+Modern responsive oncology clinic website template with a creative purple-gradient theme, smooth animations, and interactive UI built using HTML, CSS, and minimal JavaScript.